Picking A Low Carb Dog Food

 You might be surprised to learn just how many carbs are in your dog’s food.

-Many companies (even some raw companies) do not have a truly low-carb recipe since fillers like vegetables are still processed as glucose in a dog’s body.
-Be sure to calculate the actual amount of carbs in your dog’s food to ensure that they are staying away from inflammatory carbohydrates.
+Many companies (even some raw companies) do not have a truly low-carb recipe since fillers like vegetables are still ultimately processed as glucose in a dog’s body.
+You can easily calculate the actual amount of carbs in your dog’s food to ensure that they are staying away from inflammatory carbohydrates.

 1. Review "Guaranteed Analysis" on the dog food label (PS: the GA is the minimum amounts of the specified nutrient in the bag)

-2. Find the fat, protein, and moisture %'s
+2. Find the fat, protein, fiber, ash and moisture %'s

 3. Add those values together to get one total percentage